mothur/mothur.github.io/_wiki/cluster.classic.md

 in [sabund](sabund_file), [rabund](rabund_file),
 and [list](list_file).
 The data outputted to the screen is the same as that in the sabund file.
-You will notice that the sample rabund, sabund, and list files each have a \".fn.\" tag inserted after the name of the distance matrix. fn corresponds to the algorithm that was used to perform the clustering.
+You will notice that the sample rabund, sabund, and list files each have a ".fn." tag inserted after the name of the distance matrix. fn corresponds to the algorithm that was used to perform the clustering.
 In this case furthest neighbor (fn) was used.
-Other possibilities include \"an\" for average neighbor and
-\"nn\" for nearest neighbor.
+Other possibilities include "an" for average neighbor and "nn" for nearest neighbor.

 ## Options